computingfor/computingfor.github.io/src/content/project4.md

 **Problem 4.** (Challenging!)
 Use an AI image generation tool to produce an image that contains exactly eight people.
 They can be doing anything you want and in any setting, but there has to be exactly eight people in the image.
 </div>

 (If you don't succeed at this, its okay to give up once you've made enough attempts to be convinced this is really difficulty.
 I've tried quite a bit but have not succeeded at getting an image with exactly 8 people in it.
-If you do find it too easy to satisfy this challenge, try to generate an image with a correct chess board, a soccer player taking a penalty kick, [a correct image of the Rotunda](https://dailyprogress.com/news/local/education/uva-shares-error-riddled-ai-generated-art-of-its-own-campus-to-promote-eclipse-watch/article_5ffb9838-f5f2-11ee-b15d-b77259468870.html), or any other specific thing you would like.)
+If you do find it too easy to satisfy this challenge, try to generate an image showing [a soccer player taking a penalty kick](https://poe.com/s/xkPCoUAREHqawHGhiUNx), [a correct chess board](https://poe.com/s/LWs0L1vWeQl3hfHPGy63), [a correct image of the Rotunda](https://dailyprogress.com/news/local/education/uva-shares-error-riddled-ai-generated-art-of-its-own-campus-to-promote-eclipse-watch/article_5ffb9838-f5f2-11ee-b15d-b77259468870.html), or any other specific thing you would like.)

 <center><img src="/images/airotundaimage.webp" width="80%"><br>
 [Image from invitation to President Ryan's eclipse watch party](https://twitter.com/presjimryan/status/1777066473355182116?ref_src=twsrc%5Etfw)